PauloMFJ/chatroom/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for further details.

-Contents of this site by Paulo Jorge © 2019 - 2020.
+Contents of this site by [Paulo Jorge](https://www.paulojorge.co.uk/).
 All rights reserved.